 The Trustee's principal activity is the provision of trustee and depositary services.

-The Trustee is established in the UK and is authorised and regulated by the FCA to act as a depositary for a UK UCITS or an UK AIF.
+The Trustee is established in the UK and is authorised and regulated by the FCA to act as a trustee or depositary of a UK UCITS or a UK AIF.

 6.3.2 Duties of the Trustee